 Densely Populated Areas Will Be Most At Risk

-If you decided to hunker down and bug in place ensure that you have all supplies stored and ready to go.
+If you decided to hunker down and bug-in place ensure that you have all supplies stored and ready to go.
 Plan to keep a very low profile and to stay indoors.
-Further, invest in black out curtains to conceal any light that may emit from your home.
+Further, invest in blackout curtains to conceal any light that may emit from your home.
 Never underestimate the desperation of the unprepared; they will want what you have.
-Take steps now to learn how to conceal aromas and learn which ways you can prepare food indoors to protect you location.
+Take steps now to learn how to conceal aromas and learn which ways you can prepare food indoors to protect your location.